flatman123/network_automation_scripts/README.md

 # network_automation_scripts

-network automation scripts in python
+Here you will find a bunch of automation scripts created in python.